square/sudo_pair/sudo_pair/README.md

 this is terminal is being used to monitor another user's session doesn't instinctively kill it with Ctrl-C.

+## Limitations

+Sessions under `sudo_pair` can't be used in the middle of a pipe.
+I'll consider lifting these restrictions, but doing so is inherently problematic.

+Allowing piped data to standard input, as far as I can tell, likel results in a complete bypass of the security model here.
+Commands can often accept input on `stdin`, and there's no reasonable way to show this information to the pair.

+On the other hand, if `sudo` output is piped to `stdout`, we could simply log it like we log TTY output.
+This works, except we print the prompt itself on `stdout`.
+We could print the prompt to `stderr` instead.
+In retrospect, maybe we should do this.
+Redirecting to `stderr` would still be problematic, but at least we get some ability to insert `sudo` commands at the front of pipes.
+I'll consider this.

 ## Security Model

 This plugin allows users to `sudo -u ${user}` to become a user or